giampaolo/giampaolo.github.io/content/blog/2025/psutil-heap-introspection-apis.md

 In practice, modern allocators rarely comply, so this is not a general-purpose memory-reduction tool and won't meaningfully shrink RSS in real programs.
-Its primary value is in **leak detection tools**.
+Its primary value is in leak detection tools.
 Calling ``heap_trim()`` before taking measurements helps reduce allocator noise, giving you a cleaner baseline so that changes in `heap_used` come from the code you're testing, not from internal allocator caching or fragmentation.

 ## Real-world use: finding a C extension leak